 How powerful and amazing is nature and it costs us nothing!!!!

 Find lots of Autumn nature gifts including leaves, cones, feathers, shells, drift wood.
-Using the drift wood tie three piece of string and then attach then thread all your other gifts onto the strongs.
+Using the drift wood tie three piece of string and then attach all your other gifts onto the string.
 Place in a spot for everyone to see outside.

 3. Beach Teepees

+We created this teppee in the last lockdown and it was the best day ever!
 Gather all the driftwood from your local beach and depending on how big the pieces you find you can either build a fairy teepee or a teepee for yourself!
-We did this one recently and it was the best afternoon!
-It is still standing and we have enjoyed so many hours of play in it!
+Our teepee is still standing today and we have enjoyed so many hours of play in it!

 4. Leaf threading